top of page

 “Casein may also play a role in preserving the activity and aiding adsorption of other biologically active peptides by reducing their digestion by pancreatic enzymes, by means of functioning as a competitive substrate.
 This action is similar to that reported for bovine trypsin inhibitor, which protects IgGs, growth factors, and other biologically active proteins against proteolytic degradation within the gut.
 Bovine trypsin inhibitor is present in BC at about 100 times higher concentrations than mature milk.
 Studies have demonstrated that the co-presence of casein partially protects epidermal growth factor (EGF) from digestion in humans, and that the stability and absorption of IGF-1 is also improved.
 Casein also possesses other metabolic and protective effects including protective activity against experimental bacteraemia through increasing myelopoiesis.
 Therefore, casein should not only be considered as an energy source but also as a factor that possesses immune-regulatory, antibacterial, and anti-inflammatory properties.”

 So, while some companies may view casein as “unnecessary,” they are wrong, and it should not be removed.
-Without it, the colostrum's effectiveness will be significantly less.
+Without it, the effectiveness of colostrum would be significantly lower.
 Higher levels of “active” ingredients do not mean much if they are not going to survive the digestive process and be able to be utilized by the body.

 It never ends well when we mess around with whole foods, thinking we know better.
 The intricate relationship between nutrients and compounds is not something that is fully understood.
 Holism is the philosophy we should follow when it comes to food.